-A referral to the school administrator is necessary.
-Student Conference with an administrator.
+- · A referral to the school administrator is necessary.

+- Student Conference with an administrator.

+- · Student conference

+- Step 1 Supports/Strategies/ Interventions

-Student conference Student Due Process required Step 1 Supports/Strategies/ Document Mandatory Parent/
+- · Student Due Process required

-Interventions guardian contact and notification
+- · Document Mandatory Parent/ guardian contact and notification

+- Restorative practices

 These interventions may involve the short term removal of a student from the school environment because of the behavior.
 The duration of any short-term removal is to be limited as much as possible while adequately addressing the behavior.